-On the downside, the Encore's little 1.4-liter turbocharged four-cylinder engine and six-speed automatic transmission combine to deliver plodding acceleration and just fair fuel economy.
+The Encore's little 1.4-liter turbocharged four-cylinder and six-speed automatic combine to deliver plodding acceleration and just 23 mpg overall in our tests.

 The interior is narrow and cramped, and the swoopy styling intrudes on the view out of the back.

 On the positive side, the Encore has a relatively well-finished and quiet cabin, and it rides decently.

 In addition, the Buick's tidy size makes it easy to maneuver, and handling is sound.